Travel guide

 Reviews: the good and the areas for improvement

-Gathering the general sentiment of travel eSIM users about providers like Jetpac, these are the most frequently mentioned positive points:
+Gathering the general sentiment of travel eSIM users about providers like Jetpac, these are the most common positive points:

-• Easy installation: the QR code and installation process is rated as fast and intuitive.
+• Easy installation: the QR and installation process is valued as quick and intuitive.

-• Centralized app: managing plans and top-ups from a single app is appealing to frequent travelers.
+• Centralized app: managing plans and top-ups from a single app is appreciated by frequent travelers.

-• Wide destination coverage: extensive catalog of countries.
+• Broad destination coverage: extensive catalog of countries.

 And what people often criticize in the sector:

-• Irregular coverage in rural areas or specific countries: the signal doesn't always match the plan's promises.
+• Irregular coverage in rural areas or specific countries: the signal is not always up to par with the plan.

 • Slow support when something goes wrong, especially outside business hours or without support in your language.